Who are we?

 The rights in material on this site are protected by international copyright, software and trademark laws and you agree to use this site in a way which does not infringe these rights.
 You may copy material on this site for your own private or domestic purposes, but no copying for any commercial or business use is permitted.

-The use of this website and any agreements entered into through this website or with BarrettClark and Partners LLP are to be governed by and constructed in accordance with English law.
-The courts of England are to have exclusive jurisdiction to settle any dispute arising out of or in connection with the use of this website or any agreement made through this website or Barrettclark and Partners LLP.
+The use of this website and any agreements entered into through this website or with BarrettClark Executive Search are to be governed by and constructed in accordance with English law.
+The courts of England are to have exclusive jurisdiction to settle any dispute arising out of or in connection with the use of this website or any agreement made through this website or BarrettClark Executive Search.

 These terms and conditions may be changed by us at any time.
 You will be deemed to accept the terms and conditions (as amended) when you next use this site following any amendment.